Tyler-Thain/Tournament-Organizer/README.md

   Tournament Organizer uses the Angular framework for organizing the front-end of our application, which was written in Typescript, HTML, and CSS.
 A RESTful API was implemented using the ASP.NET Core.
 This API acts as an indirection layer between our front-end service and our Microsoft SQL Server database.
 Stored procedures were used in order to prevent SQL injection attacks.

 ## How To Run Tournament Organizer
+First, there is some prerequisite software required.
+Primarily, you will need NodeJS and Node Package Manager (NPM) installed.
+Second, you will need Microsoft SQL Server.
+Thirdly, though not strictly required, you should have Visual Studio 2022 installed.
+Next, you will need to fork this repository, and clone that repository to your local computer.
+Then, you will need to use NPM to install Bulma by typing:

   For a more detailed breakdown of functionality, design, and implementation, as well as a short user guide, please see the "Project Report.pdf" file in the repository.